 - Check deal sites like Groupon & LivingSocial for travel discounts.
 (Once you determine your location, you can also score deals on local restaurants and attractions through Groupon and LivingSocial.
 Just make sure you're purchasing experiences you'll actually use and not simply buying something because it's cheap.)

-- Take advantage of Travel Thursdays on Ebates.
-(If you're not already a member of Ebates, please, PLEASE sign up now.
+- Take advantage of Travel Thursdays on Ebates [now Rakuten].
+(If you're not already a member of Ebates, go ahead and sign up now.
 You're missing out!!
 You'll receive cash back for nearly every purchase you make online and they'll send you lots of fun little checks that really add up over time.)

 Already Know Your Destination?